pauline-ng/SIFT4G_Create_Genomic_DB/README.md

 ### Creating a SIFT 4G Database based on Ensembl gene annotations

-1. Set parameters in the config file
+1. Set parameters in the config file.

    Use __test_files/candidatus_carsonella_ruddii_pv_config.txt__ as a template.

   a.
 Links to Ensembl genome and gene annotation files:*GENE_DOWNLOAD_SITE, PEP_FILE, CHR_DOWNLOAD_SITE, DBSNP_ORGANISM_DOWNLOAD_SITE (optional)*